apostrophecms/docs/docs/reference/field-types/relationship-reverse.md

 # `relationshipReverse`

 Adding a `relationshipReverse` field to a doc type schema reveals Apostrophe docs that have established relationships with a given doc.
-It is a developer convenience, showing the "other side" of a [`relationship` field](/reference/field-types/relationship.md).
+It is a developer convenience, showing the receiving side of a [`relationship` field](/reference/field-types/relationship.md).
 There is no editing interface for this field type as the relationship is defined in the paired `relationship` field.

 Take the example of a website that has a `pizza` piece type with a `relationship` field connecting to its `topping` piece type.
 Each pizza piece chooses the registered toppings that it has (the relationship is _pizza-to-topping_).
 The website might also want to list all available toppings on a page and show all pizzas that use each topping (the _topping-to-pizza_ direction).
 A `relationshipReverse` field could make it easy to find and display that information.